cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 Our Spring Boot applications make use of the `spring-boot-starter-web` artifact, which depends on [Logback][logback] and uses it as default logging system.
 The logging configurations are defined in the `logback-spring.xml` file, located under the `resources` folder.

-To be easily processed by Elastic Stack, our applications are configured produce logs in JSON format, where each log event is a JSON object.
+To be easily processed by Elastic Stack, we'll configure the microservices to produce logs in JSON format, where each log event is a JSON object.

-To accomplish it, the applications use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
+To accomplish it, we'll use the [Logstash Logback Encoder][logstash-logback-encoder], which provides Logback encoders, layouts, and appenders to log in JSON.
 The Logstash Logback Encoder was originally written to support output in Logstash's JSON format, but has evolved into a general-purpose, highly-configurable, structured logging mechanism for JSON and other Jackson dataformats.

-Instead of managing log files directly, the applications log to the standard output (console) using the `ConsoleAppender`.
-The simplest configuration we may have is using the `LogstashEncoder`, which comes with a [pre-defined set of providers][logstash-logback-encoder.standard-fields]:
+And, instead of managing log files directly, the microservices will log to the standard output (console) using the `ConsoleAppender`.
+As the microservices will be executed in Docker containers, we'll leave the responsability of writing the log files to Docker.
+We'll see more details on this later.

+For a simple and quick configuration, we may use `LogstashEncoder`, which comes with a [pre-defined set of providers][logstash-logback-encoder.standard-fields]:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>